Team Building Excellence Seminar

 - Identify the key issues that affect executive teams

-- Resolve non-team behaviors that occur in executive teams
+- Resolve non-team behaviours that occur in executive teams

 - Understand the team life cycle